 The Eastern Colorado Council of Black Nurses (ECCBN) is a chapter of the National Black Nurses Association, Inc. (NBNA).
-When you join ECCBN you also become a member of NBNA.
+When you join ECCBN, you also become a member of NBNA.
 Therefore, you have the chance to become a member of an organization whose history is rich with leaders, pioneers, visionaries, professionals and students.
-As a member, you will join over 150,000 that NBNA represents and those who recognize the value of belonging to the only professional African American nursing association.
+As a member, you will join the over 150,000 that NBNA represents and those who recognize the value of belonging to the only professional African American nursing association.

 We provide countless hours of community-based health care services and outreach to Colorado’s African American communities.
 ECCBN promotes and provides leadership to advance nursing practices, improve health care for the un-served and the underserved as well as promote equity and access for health care services.
 We are actively engaged in the many issues currently challenging the profession of nursing.
-There is no better time than the present for minority nurses to work together for collective impact and to not only survive, but to prosper in the time of healthcare changes and reform.
+There is no better time than the present for minority nurses to work together for a collective impact and to not only survive, but to prosper in the time of healthcare changes and reform.

 - Networking with African American nurses from around the State, country, the Caribbean and West Africa